rl1987/trickster.dev/tricksterblog/content/post/understanding-tls-fingerprinting.md

 That's a lot of stuff and we have a bit of combinatorial explosion on the diversity of Client Hello messages that could be created.
-Of course, not all combinations are equally likely due to security reasons - some of the older ciphersuites are now known to be insecured and should not longer be used.
+Of course, not all combinations are equally likely due to security reasons - some of the older ciphersuites are now known to be insecure and should not longer be used.

-But the thing is, programs tends to choose some unique combination of the above things.
+So the thing is, programs tend to choose some unique combination of the above things.
 There's one kind of Client Hello message that Google Chrome sends, another one for Firefox, yet another one for curl and so on.
 Thus it is possible to develop a way to fingerprint the Client Hello message and infer what kind of client that is.